davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `CC_ActiveEmployees` in a data model, specifically within a table called `vw_missing_timesheet`.
 Here's a breakdown of what this code does in simple business terms:

-1. **Purpose**: The calculated column is designed to determine whether an employee is currently active based on their contract dates.
+1. **Purpose**: The calculated column is designed to identify whether an employee is currently active based on their contract dates.

 2. **Conditions Checked**:
    - **Start Date Check**: The code first checks if the date in the column `ShortDate` (which likely represents a specific date being evaluated) is on or after the employee's `ContractStartDate`.
 This means the employee's contract must have started before or on this date for them to be considered active.
    - **End Date Check**: Next, it checks if the `ShortDate` is on or before the `ContractEndDate`.
 This means the employee's contract must still be valid on this date.
-However, if the `ContractEndDate` is blank (meaning the employee has no defined end date), the employee is still considered active.
+However, if the `ContractEndDate` is blank (meaning the employee has an open-ended contract), the employee is still considered active.

 3. **Output**:
-   - If both conditions are met (the date is within the contract period or the end date is blank), the expression returns a value of `1`, indicating that the employee is active.
+   - If both conditions are met (the date is within the contract period or the contract has no end date), the expression returns a value of `1`, indicating that the employee is active.
-   - If either condition is not met, it returns a value of `0`, indicating that the employee is not active.
+   - If either condition is not met, it returns `0`, indicating that the employee is not active.

 ### Summary:
 In summary, this DAX expression effectively flags employees as "active" (1) or "not active" (0) based on whether the date being evaluated falls within their contract period.
-This is useful for tracking employee status and ensuring that only currently active employees are considered in analyses or reports.
+This helps in analyzing employee status and managing workforce data effectively.

 **`IncompleteFlag`** (`string`)

-- **Description:** The 'IncompleteFlag' column indicates whether a timesheet entry is incomplete, represented as a string value, to assist in identifying and addressing missing or insufficient data in the 'vw_missing_timesheet' view.
+- **Description:** The 'IncompleteFlag' column indicates whether a timesheet entry is missing required information, represented as a string value for easy identification of incomplete records in the 'vw_missing_timesheet' view.
 - **DAX Expression:**
 ```dax
 if(vw_missing_timesheet[MissingHours] < 0, 1, 0)
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided is used to create a calculated column called `IncompleteFlag`.
-Here's a simple explanation of what it does:
+- **DAX Explanation (Generated):** The DAX code snippet you provided is used to create a calculated column called `IncompleteFlag` in a data model, specifically in a table named `vw_missing_timesheet`.
+Here's a breakdown of what this expression does in simple business terms:

+### Explanation of the DAX Expression:

-- **Purpose**: This calculated column is designed to flag records based on the value of `MissingHours` in the `vw_missing_timesheet` table.
+- **Condition Check**: The expression checks the value of the column `MissingHours` for each row in the `vw_missing_timesheet` table.

-- **Logic**: The expression checks if the value in the `MissingHours` column is less than 0.

-  - If `MissingHours` is less than 0, it returns a value of **1**.
-This indicates that there is an issue or a specific condition met (in this case, it could mean that there are negative hours, which might signify an incomplete or erroneous entry).
+- **Logic**:
+  - If the value of `MissingHours` is **less than 0** (which might indicate that there are negative hours recorded, possibly due to an error or an incomplete timesheet), the expression returns **1**.

-  - If `MissingHours` is 0 or greater, it returns a value of **0**.
-This indicates that there is no issue with the hours recorded.
+  - If the value of `MissingHours` is **0 or greater**, it returns **0**.

-- **Outcome**: The result is a new column (`IncompleteFlag`) that will have a value of **1** for any record where `MissingHours` is negative, and **0** for all other records.
-This flag can be useful for quickly identifying and filtering records that may need further attention or correction.
+### What It Achieves:

+- **Flagging Incomplete Entries**: The `IncompleteFlag` column will effectively mark rows where there is an issue with the recorded hours.
+A value of **1** indicates that there is a problem (incomplete or erroneous data), while a value of **0** indicates that the data is acceptable or complete.
+- **Data Quality Control**: This calculated column helps in identifying and flagging entries that may require further review or correction, thus supporting better data quality and management in the reporting process.

-In summary, this DAX expression helps to identify incomplete or problematic entries in the timesheet data by marking them with a flag.
+In summary, this DAX expression is a simple way to create a flag that helps identify potentially problematic entries in the timesheet data, allowing for easier monitoring and management of timesheet accuracy.

 **`MAIN_UNIT`** (`string`)

-- **Description:** The 'MAIN_UNIT' column identifies the primary organizational unit associated with each entry in the 'vw_missing_timesheet' table, facilitating the tracking and management of timesheet submissions across different departments.
+- **Description:** The 'MAIN_UNIT' column identifies the primary organizational unit associated with each entry in the missing timesheet records, facilitating targeted analysis and reporting on timesheet compliance.
 - **DAX Expression:**
 ```dax
 IF(